Brachionidium imperiale Luer & Escobar ex Harling & Andersson 2005Drawing by © Carl Luer and The Epidendra Orchid Website

 Flower Size 6" [15 cm]

-Found in west central Colombia and Ecuador in cloud forests at elevations around 2000 to 2600 meters as a miniature sized, cold growing terrestrial or occasional epiphyte in shrubs with a ascending to erect rhizome enveloped by 2 to 3 distant, mucronate, tubular sheaths and giving rise to suberect ramicauls enveloped by 2, similar, imbricating tubular sheaths and carrying a single, apical, erect, coriaceous, elliptical, acute, multiveined, contracted below into the petiolate base leaf that blooms in the winter and spring on a slender, erect, 1.6 to 2.6" [4 to 6.5 cm] long, single flowered inflorescence arising from near the apex of the ramicaul with a bract below the middle and another at the base and an inflated, mucronate floral bract and carrying a non-resupinate flower.
+Found in west central Colombia and Ecuador in cloud forests at elevations around 2000 to 2600 meters as a miniature sized, cold growing terrestrial on roadbanks or occasional epiphyte in shrubs with a ascending to erect rhizome enveloped by 2 to 3 distant, mucronate, tubular sheaths and giving rise to suberect ramicauls enveloped by 2, similar, imbricating tubular sheaths and carrying a single, apical, erect, coriaceous, elliptical, acute, multiveined, contracted below into the petiolate base leaf that blooms in the winter and spring on a slender, erect, 1.6 to 2.6" [4 to 6.5 cm] long, single flowered inflorescence arising from near the apex of the ramicaul with a bract below the middle and another at the base and an inflated, mucronate floral bract and carrying a non-resupinate flower.

 Synonyms